lplpjjj/lplpjjj.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my website!
-I am a Ph.D. candidate at the [Annenberg School for Communication and Journalism, USC](https://annenberg.usc.edu).
-My research centers on the convergence of **advocacy communication, social justice, and social networks**.
-I draw heavily on network theory and ecological perspectives to explain communication behaviors and outcomes in digital advocacy.
-I am co-supervised by [Prof. Larry Gross](https://annenberg.usc.edu/faculty/larry-p-gross) and [Prof. Lindsay Young](https://annenberg.usc.edu/faculty/lindsay-young).
+I am a tenure-track Assistant Professor of Digital Communication in the [Department of Advertising & Public Relations](https://cis.ua.edu/departments/apr/) at [The University of Alabama's College of Communication & Information Sciences](https://cis.ua.edu).
+My research centers on the convergence of **advocacy communication, social media, social networks, and computational social science**.
+I draw heavily on network theory and machine learning to explain communication behaviors and outcomes in digital advocacy.

-I employ a diverse range of **quantitative and computational analytical tools**, including inferential network modeling, machine learning, natural language processing (NLPs), structural equation modeling, and path analysis.
+I employ a diverse range of **quantitative and computational methods**, including surveys, inferential network modeling, machine learning, natural language processing (NLPs), structural equation modeling, and path analysis.
 Qualitative methods such as in-depth interviews and participatory observation complement my research.
+My work has been published in leading peer-reviewed journals across communication, information science, and interdisciplinary fields.
+You will most likely see me in conferences like [ICA](https://www.icahdq.org), [NCA](https://www.natcom.org), [AEJMC](https://www.aejmc.org), and [ICS2S](https://ic2s2-2024.org).

-Specifically, my ongoing and future research agenda revolves around three major themes: (1) strategic and advocacy communication with a focus on ethnic, sexual, and gender minority groups in complex information and media environments; (2) information dynamics and social networks that influence policy, health, and risk communication outcomes; (3) political attitudes and behaviors in digital intergroup contexts.
+Before joining UA, I earned my Ph.D. at the [Annenberg School for Communication and Journalism, USC](https://annenberg.usc.edu).
+I hold an M.Phil. in Communication, a B.S.Sc. in Journalism and Communication, and a B.B.A. in Finance from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk).

-**I will join the [Department of Advertising and Public Relations](https://apr.ua.edu) at [the University of Alabama's College of Communication and Information Sciences](https://cis.ua.edu) as a tenure-track Assistant Professor in Digital Communication in Fall 2024.**
+My current projects examine the strategic communication and network building of nonprofits in the U.S.; political behaviors and social media; and the use of Large Language Models (LLMs) in communication and social science and their consequences.
+If you are interested in these topics, please reach out for a collaboration, a conversation, or simply, a recommendations of my favorite paper.